January 07, 2018

 Is that the end of all hope, then?
 I think one big clue lies in another Joi advertisement, shown during the K-Joi-Mariette love scene:

 We see a very similar advertisement, but in this case, the "Joi" is altogether very alive, her eyes deep and fully fleshed out.
 I think these two advertisements hint that Joi did, in fact, have a soul, and then lost it, presumably when Luv crushed her transmitter (is that what you call it?)
-(Luv crushing Joi - I wonder if Denis has some martial problems or anything like that).
+(Luv crushing Joi - a fun play on words).
 The leftover "Joi" we see in the final advertisement is her soulless body.

 Throughout the film, we also constantly see Joi trying to transcend her immaterial form.
 Remember the ad: "Everything you want to hear, to see".
 What about feel or touch?
 Yet, Joi constantly attempts to touch K and ultimately become real in the world - see the rain scene, or the love scene.
 I believe this is a clear example of free will - she's breaking from her programming in order to become a better companion to K. Joi even expresses jealousy over Mariette - something you probably wouldn't program your holographic companion to have.
 Thus, if anything, Joi is human - and therefore she has a soul.